amerika/contenttype-dmevent-recurring/README.md

-contenttype-dmevent-recurring
+dmEvent (recurring)
 =============================

-Utvidelse av dmEvent med støtte for gjentakende eventer
+Extends dmEvent with support for recurring events

+## Installation
+Copy files to your FarCry project